Drinking while taking Keppra can increase your risk of side effects and can increase the risk of seizure if you drink heavily.

-There are a number of risks associated with Keppra, one of the worst being suicidal thoughts.
-Doctors warn patients to make sure they monitor their mood when they’re prescribed this medicine, watch for any changes and report them as they experience them.
-Keppra can also impair your reaction or confuse your thinking, so you should be aware of this if you take it and need to do something requiring you to be alert, such as driving.
+There are a number of side effects associated with Keppra, one of the most serious being suicidal thoughts.
+Doctors warn patients to monitor their mood when they’ve been prescribed this medicine, to watch for any changes, and report them as they experience them.
+Keppra can also impair your reaction or confuse your thinking, so you should be aware of this if you take it and need to do something requiring you to be alert, like driving.

-The makers of Keppra warn that if you become pregnant, it’s important to continue using this medicine unless your doctor says otherwise.
+If you become pregnant while taking Keppra, it’s important to continue using this medicine unless your doctor says otherwise.
 This is because having a seizure while pregnant can be extremely dangerous for your baby.

-Outside of possible side effects of combining alcohol and Keppra, possible general side effects can include:
+Outside of possible side effects of combining alcohol and Keppra, possible side effects of using Keppra can include:

 - Feeling drowsy or weak